How to Include Guests On Your Elopement Day

 Read Letters from Family and Friends after your ceremony

 Reading letters from friends and family can be an incredible experience.
-Even without them present you can feel the love they have for you which can be a great mindset to go into your ceremony with or to feel after.
+Even without them present you can feel the love they have for you and celebrate this new experience with them.
+Reading letters before your ceremony can be a way to get in the right mindset or read them after for a fun and emotional way to celebrate.
 These letters can be saved and put aside to remember exactly what your loved ones shared with you on your wedding day.

 Have an engagement party, elopement send-off, or post-elopement reception